Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Xavier Insights & Trends

-- Xavier has a 4-6 record against the spread while finishing 6-4 overall over its past 10 games.
+- Xavier has a 4-6 record against the spread while going 6-4 overall in its past 10 games.

-- The Musketeers have hit the over in three of their past 10 outings.
+- The Musketeers have hit the over in three of their last 10 contests.

-- Xavier has a 14-8 record against the spread and a 23-3 record overall when scoring more than 69.3 points.
+- Xavier has a 14-8 record against the spread and a 23-3 record overall when putting up more than 69.3 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.